materod-upv/materbot/README.md

 6) Test the model.

 ## Customize the bot
-Change the config/config.json file properties to customize your bot.
-You can use this vars to customize your messages:
+By default the bot is translated to spanish.
+You can change the language in the environment variable BOT_LAG at fly.toml.

+Aditionally, you can customize some messages in the locales files.
+The voice messages can be customized with this vars:
 - **{user}**: User name
 - **{guild}**: Guild name
 - **{chanel}**: Chanel name